Permanental polynomials of skew adjacency matrices of oriented graphs: Graphs whose all orientations have the same permanental polynomial

 Let $G$ be a simple graph with $m$ edges.
 Since each edge has two possible directions, it follows that $G$ has $2^m$ distinct orientations.
-It is of interest to know whether all the skew adjacency matrices of $G$ can have the same permanental polynomial (or equivalently the same per-spectrum).
-The next theorem gives us an affirmative answer to this question.
+It is of interest to know whether all the orientations of a graph can have the same permanental polynomial.
+The next theorem gives a characterization on graphs whose all orientations have the same permanental polynomial.

 An {\em $r$-matching} in a graph $G$ is a set of $r$ edges, no two of which have a vertex in common.
 The number of $r$-matchings in $G$ will be denoted by $p(G,r)$.

 \begin{theorem} All orientations $G^\sigma$ of a graph $G$ have the same permanental polynomial if and only if $G$ has no even cycles. \end{theorem}